 - Virtual Academic Center (VAC) (all online classes via the Internet)

 The MSW program can be completed in a full-time (four semesters) program or part-time/extended (five or more semesters) program.

 The basic generalist curriculum introduces students to the range of social welfare problems and programs, and to the varieties of human behavior with which social work is concerned.
 At the same time, students learn the methods by which the social worker, the social agency and the organized community work with people and problems.
-Field instruction, under supervision in a social agency, is scheduled for two or three days a week for most students, enabling students to apply theory to practice.
+Practicum instruction, under supervision in a social agency, is scheduled for two or three days a week for most students, enabling students to apply theory to practice.
 All content areas include content on diversity, social work values and ethics, and economic justice and populations at risk.
 At the completion of foundation requirements, students are expected to have acquired a sense of professional responsibility and the ability to use knowledge on behalf of the individual, the group and the community.

 This curriculum is organized around three specializations:

 - Children, Youth and Families (CYF)

 - Adult Mental Health and Wellness (AMHW)